ChrisSchulze/portfolio/portfolio/works/project-1.md

 ### Approach

-We screened their touchpoints, checked the content and overall visual coherence and found they lacked recognisability and content strategy.
+We screened COMPO's touchpoints, checked their content and overall visual coherence and found they lacked recognizability.
+Also they had no content strategy.
 They had to evolve if they wanted to close the gap.

 ![](/upload/compo_image_2-1.jpg)

 ### Solution

-We came up with a brand pattern that is highly recognisable.
-It consists of adaptive, leaflike structures.
-Content wise we went for gardening stories, knowledge and DIY manuals.
+We came up with a brand pattern that consists of adaptive, leaflike structures.
+They can be used as text stages or backgrounds and are highly recognizable.
+Also I proposed a new set of fonts and a new image world.
+Regarding content strategy we went for gardening stories, knowledge and DIY manuals.
+Which lead to a their online shop.

 ![](/upload/compo_image_3.jpg)